 1.10.
-OUTSTATION Performance Capabilities Current Value If configurable list methods 1.10.1.
-Maximum Time Base Drift (milliseconds per minute): - 1 ms - If the device is synchronized by DNP, what is the clock drift rate over the full operating temperature range.
+OUTSTATION Performance Capabilities Current Value If configurable list methods - 1 ms - minute): If the device is synchronized by DNP, what is the clock drift rate over the full operating temperature range.
 1.10.2.
 When does outstation set IIN1.4?
-Never Asserted at startup until first Time Synchronization request received Periodically, range 60s to 60s seconds Periodically, selectable from seconds Range to seconds after last time sync Selectable from seconds after last time sync Never

-When time error may have drifted by range to ms When time error may have drifted by selectable from ms 1.10.3.
-Maximum Internal Time Reference Error when set via DNP (ms): - 1 ms - The difference between the time set in DNP Write Time message, and the time actually set in the outstation.
-1.10.4.
+Never Asserted at startup until first Time Synchronization request received Periodically, range 60s to 60s seconds Periodically, selectable from seconds Range to seconds after last time sync Selectable from seconds after last time sync When time error may have drifted by range to ms When time error may have drifted by selectable from ms Never 1.10.3.
+Maximum Internal Time Reference Error when set via DNP (ms): The difference between the time set in DNP Write Time message, and the time actually set in the outstation. - 1 ms - 1.10.4.
 Maximum Delay Measurement Error (ms): - 1 ms - The difference between the time reported in the delay measurement response and the actual time between receipt of the delay measurement request and issuing the delay measurement reply.
 1.10.5.
 Maximum Response Time (ms): - 50 ms - The amount of time an outstation will take to respond upon receipt of a valid request.
 This does not include the message transmission time.
 1.10.6.
-Maximum time from start-up to IIN 1.4 assertion (ms): - ms - 1.10.7.
-Maximum Event Time-tag error for local Binary and Double Bit I/O (ms): - 100 ms - The error between the time- tag reported and the absolute time of the physical event.
-This error includes the Internal Time Reference Error.
+Maximum time from - 15 ms -

+1.10.7.
+Maximum Event Time- tag error for local Binary and Double Bit I/O (ms): The error between the time-tag reported and the absolute time of the physical event.
+This error includes the Internal - 100 ms - Time Reference Error.
 1.10.8.
-Maximum Event Time-tag error for local I/O - 100 ms - other than Binary and Double Bit data types (ms): (ms): -- ------- -- -- --
+Maximum Event Time- tag error for local I/O other than Binary and Double Bit data types (ms): - 100 ms -

 1.11.
-INDIVIDUAL FIELD Outstation Parameters Value of Current Setting If configurable list methods 1.11.1.
+INDIVIDUAL FIELD OUTSTATION PARAMETERS Value of Current Setting lf configurable list methods 1.11.1.
 User-assigned location name or code string (same as g0v245): 1.11.2.
 User-assigned ID code/number string (same as g0v246): 1.11.3 User-assigned name string for the outstation (same as g0v247): 1.11.4 Device Serial Number string (same as g0v248):